Get the Scoop on Individual Orders and Free Gifts - $119 Purchase Dilemma

 ;)) that's all I have to say.

-Can I combine multiple individual orders to meet the $119 purchase requirement?
+Can I combine multiple orders to reach the $119 threshold?

 Similar Pampered Chef Threads